K-factor (fire protection): US customary units

 K-Factors have also previously been calculated and published using the United States customary units of pound per square inch (psi) and gallon per minute (gpm).
 Within the United States, US measurements are still often used instead of metric.

 Unit confusion

 Care should be exercised not to intermix K-factors from metric and Imperial/US units, as the resulting factors are not equivalent or interchangeable.
-In case of mix-ups, results can be catastrophal.
+In case of mix-ups, results can be catastrophic.